vsahith/s3-wrapper-doc/README.md

 ```
-In the above function `'key'` is manidatory parameter.
+In the above function `'key'` is mandatory parameter.

 ```php